How to work faster with keyboard shortcuts in Opera

 Shortcuts for fast browsing

-These are the most frequently-used and helpful shortcuts for the Opera browser which also work in most other browsers and programs.
+These are the most frequently-used shortcuts for the Opera browser.
+As previously mentioned, shortcuts tend to be standardized across programs, so those that work in the Opera browser can usually be used as Chrome keyboard shortcuts or for other browsers as well.
 If you’re looking for a manageable list of keyboard shortcuts that are worth learning, here it is.

 F1 - Go to Opera’s help page.